sunshinescience/sunshinescience.github.io/_posts/2020-01-02-fastai-image-classification.md

 ---
 layout: post
-title: "Deep learning image classification using fast.ai - in progress"
+title: "Deep learning image classification using fast.ai - temporarily on hold"
 ---

 Python is the most commonly used language for deep learning.
 Many deep learning libraries have Python options available.
 There are several libraries available, such as TensorFlow (Google), PyTorch (Facebook), MxNet (University of Washington, adapted by Amazon), CNTK (Microsoft), DeepLearning4j (Skymind), Caffe2 (Facebook), Nnabla (Sony), PaddlePaddle (Baidu), and Keras (a high-level API that runs on top of several libraries in this list).